MPhil - An upper second-class degree or international equivalent.

 Months of entry

 The School of Modern Languages has broad expertise in literary translation and translation history, including the middle ages, the early modern period, and the 19th and 20th centuries.
-Particular research strengths in translation studies include audiovisual translation, especially subtitling; translation history; literary translation, including poetry, drama, fiction, practice-oriented research; censorship in translation; interpreting; pragmatics.
-Languages include Catalan, Chinese, Czech, French, Georgian, German, Italian, Persian, Portuguese, Russian and Spanish.
+Particular research strengths in translation studies include audiovisual translation, especially subtitling and games localization; translation technologies, especially machine translation and post-editing; translation history; literary translation, including poetry, drama, fiction, practice-oriented research; censorship in translation.
+Languages include Catalan, Chinese, Czech, French, German, Italian, Portuguese, Russian and Spanish.

-The school's translation activities benefit from extensive collaborations with outside institutions and networks; the current subject lead for translation, Dr Carol O'Sullivan, is a board member of the European Society for Translation Studies, a member of the steering group of Advancing Research in Translation and Interpreting Studies (ARTIS) and a member of the training committee of the International Association for Translation and Intercultural Studies.
+The school's translation activities benefit from extensive collaborations with outside institutions and networks.
+The current subject lead for translation, Dr Carol O'Sullivan, is a former board member of the European Society for Translation Studies, a member of the steering group of Advancing Research in Translation and Interpreting Studies (ARTIS) and Editor-in-Chief of the journal Translation Studies.
 The Penguin Archive, housed at the University, offers an important resource for research in translation publishing.

 Research facilities foster interdisciplinary collaboration between all departments through research seminars and other events, and include the Multimedia Centre: a specialist language centre comprising a language laboratory, media suite, a library of foreign films, newspapers and magazines, and an 18-seat screening room.